Blaqadonis/human_action_recognition_app/README.md

 Consequently, lots of existing works have attempted to investigate different types of approaches for HAR using various modalities.

-This project was just to build an Image Classification Model using CNN that classifies several human actions, turn this to a product service, using some MLOPs tools and observing industry best practices, as completion of the course - MLOPs Zoomcamp 2023 hosted by
+This project was just to build an Image Classification Model using CNN that classifies several human actions, and to turn this to a product service, using some ML/DevOps tools while observing industry best practices, as completion of the course - MLOPs Zoomcamp 2023 hosted by
 [DataTalksClub](https://www.linkedin.com/search/results/all/?fetchDeterministicClustersOnly=true&heroEntityKey=urn%3Ali%3Aorganization%3A71802369&keywords=datatalksclub&origin=RICH_QUERY_SUGGESTION&position=0&searchId=0157507a-27bf-439c-b717-8394da03a0fb&sid=6~t)